 © 2017 AU-Crown.
 This letter presents both theoretical and experimental investigations on the noise and conversion performance of a high-T c superconducting (HTS) step-edge Josephson-junction mixer at the frequency of 0.6 THz and operating temperatures of 20-40 K. Based on the Y-factor and U-factor methods, a double-sideband noise temperature of around 1000 K and a conversion gain of -3.5 dB were experimentally obtained at 20 K. At the temperature of 40 K, the measured mixer noise and conversion efficiency are around 2100 K and -10 dB, respectively.
 The experimental data are in good agreement with the numerical analysis results using the three-port model.
 A detailed performance comparison with other reported HTS terahertz mixers has confirmed the superior performance of our presented mixer device.

-Gao, X, Du, J, Zhang, T, Jay Guo, Y & Foley, CP 2017, 'Experimental Investigation of a Broadband High-Temperature Superconducting Terahertz Mixer Operating at Temperatures Between 40 and 77 K', Journal of Infrared, Millimeter and Terahertz Waves, vol. 38, no. 11, pp. 1357-1367.View/Download from: UTS OPUS or Publisher's site
+Gao, X, Du, J, Zhang, T, Jay Guo, Y & Foley, CP 2017, 'Experimental Investigation of a Broadband High-Temperature Superconducting Terahertz Mixer Operating at Temperatures Between 40 and 77 K', Journal of Infrared, Millimeter and Terahertz Waves, vol. 38, no. 11, pp. 1357-1367.View/Download from: Publisher's site

 © 2017, Springer Science+Business Media, LLC.
 This paper presents a systematic investigation of a broadband thin-film antenna-coupled high-temperature superconducting (HTS) terahertz (THz) harmonic mixer at relatively high operating temperature from 40 to 77 K. The mixer device chip was fabricated using the CSIRO established step-edge YBa 2 Cu 3 O 7-x (YBCO) Josephson junction technology, packaged in a well-designed module and cooled in a temperature adjustable cryocooler.
 Detailed experimental characterizations were carried out for the broadband HTS mixer at both the 200 and 600 GHz bands in harmonic mixing mode.
 The DC current-voltage characteristics (IVCs), bias current condition, local oscillator (LO) power requirement, frequency response, as well as conversion efficiency under different bath temperatures were thoroughly investigated for demonstrating the frequency down-conversion performance.

-Gao, X, Zhang, T, Du, J, Weily, AR, Guo, YJ & Foley, CP 2017, 'A wideband terahertz high-T c superconducting Josephson-junction mixer: electromagnetic design, analysis and characterization', Superconductor Science and Technology, vol. 30, no. 9, pp. 1-9.View/Download from: UTS OPUS or Publisher's site
+Gao, X, Zhang, T, Du, J, Weily, AR, Guo, YJ & Foley, CP 2017, 'A wideband terahertz high-T c superconducting Josephson-junction mixer: electromagnetic design, analysis and characterization', Superconductor Science and Technology, vol. 30, no. 9, pp. 1-9.View/Download from: Publisher's site

 © 2017 IOP Publishing Ltd. This paper presents a wideband terahertz (THz) mixer based on a thin-film antenna-coupled high-temperature superconducting (HTS) YBa 2 Cu 3 O 7-x (YBCO) step-edge Josephson junction.
 The HTS mixer enables the flexible harmonic mixing operation at multiple THz bands with the same microwave local oscillator (LO) source, and features very wide intermediate-frequency or instantaneous bandwidth.
 In order to optimize the frequency down-conversion performance of the mixer, systematic electromagnetic design and analysis have been carried out to improve the power coupling of THz radiation as well as wideband transmission of microwave signals.
 Experimental characterization of a fabricated device prototype has demonstrated that the mixer exhibits good performance at both the 200 GHz and 600 GHz bands.
 Detailed measurement results including the DC characteristics, LO pumping requirement, frequency response, mixing linearity and conversion gain are presented in this paper.

-Zhang, T, Gao, X, Wang, W, Du, J, Pegrum, C & Guo, YJ 2017, 'A 36 GHz HTS MMIC Josephson mixer - Simulation and measurement', IEEE Transactions on Applied Superconductivity, vol. 27, no. 4.View/Download from: UTS OPUS or Publisher's site
+Zhang, T, Gao, X, Wang, W, Du, J, Pegrum, C & Guo, YJ 2017, 'A 36 GHz HTS MMIC Josephson mixer - Simulation and measurement', IEEE Transactions on Applied Superconductivity, vol. 27, no. 4.View/Download from: Publisher's site

 © 2002-2011 IEEE.
 Modeling, simulation, and measurement of a compact 36 GHz high-temperature superconducting (HTS) monolithic Josephson junction mixer are presented in this paper.
 A full HTS microwave monolithic integrated circuit (MMIC) simulation was carried out for the circuit combining HTS passive devices and the Josephson junction.
 Optimal impedance matching and bias conditions were investigated, and the circuit layout was designed accordingly.
 The HTS circuit has a compact dimension of 5 × 4 × 0.3 mm 3 , including filters, resonators, and impedance matching circuits.
 The HTS MMIC mixer was fabricated and packaged with an LNA to realize a receiver front end with a total dimension of 28 × 25 × 15 mm 3 .
 Measurement result showed an overall conversion gain around 35 dB, with local oscillator driving power around -45 dBm at operating temperature of 40 K.

-Zhang, T, Pegrum, C, Du, J & Guo, YJ 2017, 'Simulation and measurement of a Ka-band HTS MMIC Josephson junction mixer', Superconductor Science and Technology, vol. 30, no. 1, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Zhang, T, Pegrum, C, Du, J & Guo, YJ 2017, 'Simulation and measurement of a Ka-band HTS MMIC Josephson junction mixer', Superconductor Science and Technology, vol. 30, no. 1, pp. 1-8.View/Download from: Publisher's site

 © 2016 IOP Publishing Ltd. We report modeling and simulation results for a Ka band high-temperature superconducting (HTS) monolithic microwave integrated circuit (MMIC) Josephson junction mixer.
 A Verilog-A model of a Josephson junction is established and imported into the system simulator to realize a full HTS MMIC circuit simulation containing the HTS passive circuit models.
 Impedance matching optimization between the junction and passive devices is investigated.
 Junction DC I-V characteristics, current and local oscillator bias conditions and mixing performance are simulated and compared with the experimental results.
 Good agreement is obtained between the simulation and measurement results.